Vision Examples in the LCD/Semiconductor Industry

 Seating confirmation of a wafer (center coordinates detection)

 Detect the center coordinates of a wafer.
-With conventional vision systems, the edge could not be recognized accurately in some cases due to the influence of the notch or background.
+With conventional machine vision, the edge could not be recognized accurately in some cases due to the influence of the notch or background.
 As a result, the wafer center was detected incorrectly.

 With the XG-X/CV-X Series, a virtual circle can be drawn based on the partial arc of the wafer to allow detecting the center coordinates of the wafer.
 This ensures accurate confirmation of the seating position.
 The Trend edge function improves the accuracy of the positioning by increasing the measured points to up to 5,000.
 It is also possible to count wafers or check inclination simultaneously.
 An ultra-compact camera is also available, which solves the problem of installation location.